petterjuan/studio2.0/README.en.md

 ### Stripe

 The payment flow is handled via **Stripe Checkout**.
-1. A user clicks the buy button on a product detail page (`src/app/products/[handle]/product-details.tsx`).
+1. A user clicks the "Buy Now" button on a product detail page.
 2. A **Server Action** (`src/app/products/actions.ts`) is invoked.
-3. This action creates a Stripe `checkout.Session` on the server-side, passing in product details.
+3. This action creates a Stripe `checkout.Session` on the server-side.
 4. The application redirects the user to the secure Stripe checkout URL.
+5.  **Important:** If the `STRIPE_SECRET_KEY` is not set in your `.env` file, this flow is **simulated**.
+The user will be redirected directly to the digital product to allow for local development and testing without requiring Stripe keys.

 ### Genkit (Google AI)